-Participating in the development of those measures is an opportunity to ensure that the open process of scientific discovery that has been so critical to progress and achievements in life sciences research remains open.
-Life scientists have been, and must continue to be fully committed to the free flow of scientific inquiry.
-It is in the life sciences community's interest to engage and demonstrate to the public and policy makers that life scientists are taking responsibility for the implications of their work.
+Participating in the development of those measures is an opportunity to ensure that the open process of scientific discovery that has been so critical to the progress and achievements in life sciences research remains open.
+Life scientists have been and must continue to be fully committed to the free flow of scientific inquiry.
+It is in the life sciences community's interest to engage and demonstrate to the public and policymakers that life scientists are taking responsibility for the implications of their work.

-This has been echoed in commentaries and editorials in prestigious international scientific journals.
-For example, one commentary noted that "Biologists must begin a process of self-regulation for projects that have potential applications in developing bioweapons-or risk the imposition of restrictive controls from outside."
-Another stated that "Biologists should involve themselves in the debate over biological weapons-both to ensure that we have the means to counter the threats that such weapons pose and to help keep those threats in perspective. ...By becoming more aware of the issues and engaging more vigorously in discussions on bioweapons, biologists can also help to ensure that threats are not blown out of proportion. ...But if biologists stick their heads in the sand and pretend that their work has nothing to do with warfare, they will be doing the world a disservice."
-12

-Yet another article noted that "The greatest concern is in the need for clarity.
+This view has been echoed in commentaries and editorials in prestigious international scientific journals.
+For example, one commentator noted that "[b]iologists must begin a process of selfregulation for projects that have potential applications in developing bioweapons-or risk the imposition of restrictive controls from outside."
+Another stated that "[b]iologists should involve themselves in the debate over biological weapons-both to ensure that we have the means to counter the threats that such weapons pose and to help keep those threats in perspective. . . .
+By becoming more aware of the issues and engaging more vigorously in discussions on bioweapons, biologists can also help to ensure that threats are not blown out of proportion....
+But if biologists stick their heads in the sand and pretend that their work has nothing to do with warfare, they will be doing the world a disservice."
+Yet another noted that "[t]he greatest concern is in the need for clarity.
 It is important to develop clear guidelines about what research is considered sensitive, what is expected of researchers whose work produces dual-use outcomes, and how the government should in practice respond without losing the priceless virtues of open scientific scrutiny.
 Without such clarity, officials insensitive to those virtues may institute precautionary measures that reach far beyond what is appropriate."
-Regarding the publication of controversial scientific papers, a senior official of the US Government noted that "The science community ought to come up with a process before the public demands the government do it for them, and that will be driven by the rate at which controversial papers hit the streets."
+Indeed, a senior official of the U.S. Government cautioned that "[t]he science community ought to come up with a process before the public demands the government do it for them, and that will be driven by the rate at which controversial papers hit the streets."